KabirBhae/Bistro-Boss/README.md

 * Utilization of libraries like TanStack Query, React Hook Form, DaisyUI, Swiper.js etc. to write performance-efficient, scalable code while enhancing the overall user experience.
 * Use of custom hooks and context API to write modular code.

-Checkout the deployed project at: [Bistro-Boss](https://bistro-boss-bf579.web.app)
+Checkout the deployed project at: [Bistro Boss Website](https://bistro-boss-bf579.web.app)
 Source code of server side is available in this repository: [Bistro-Boss-Server](https://github.com/KabirBhae/Bistro-Boss-Server)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>